DappierAI/dappier-wordpress/README.md

 ## Agents

 - **id**: The AI agent ID (the LLM).
+This is `aimodel_id` in the dappier options array values.
 - **datamodel_id**: The internal data model ID, typically not exposed.
 This is used as the authorization header for WordPress feed ingestion.
+This is `datamodel_id` in the dappier options array values.
 - **external_dm_id**: The externalized data model ID.
 Use this ID when making search calls for semantic results.
+This is `external_dm_id` in the dappier options array values.
 - **widget_id**: The ID of the AskAI widget, which can be embedded on a page and is associated with a specific agent ID.
+This is `widget_id` in the dappier options array values.

 ## Support